fletchjp/Arduino-mLink/README.md

 # Arduino-mLink

-Arduino codes using mLink components
+Arduino codes using mLink components which connect using the I2C method.

 I am going to put here some of the codes I have been developing for Arduinos to use mLink components.

 These are developments in one way and another of the examples supplied by [Hobby Components](https://hobbycomponents.com/).

 These codes all need the [mLink Arduino library](https://github.com/HobbyComponents/mLink) which will need to be downloaded and installed.
 The current version of the library is v2.2.2.

+The mLink library has a lot of useful examples.
+One of them is the [mLink I2C scanner](https://github.com/HobbyComponents/mLink/tree/main/examples/mLink_I2C_Scanner) which can be used to check the I2C addresses of the mLink components connected to an Arduino.

 Many of these examples make use of the [TaskManagerIO library](https://tcmenu.github.io/documentation/arduino-libraries//taskmanager-io/) to control the mLink device.
 This avoids the need to use delay() in the code.
 Examples using this library will have Task in the filename.